gapitio/gapit-htmlgraphics-panel/website/docs/options.md

 ### Fit content to panel

-This is mostly for SVG, as it will scale the content based on the size of the panel.
+It's mainly for SVG, as it will scale the content based on the panel size.
 Adds the height and width of the first element to 100% in the HTML/SVG code.

 ```html